Caring for paper collections

-Given the proliferation of the material, museum managers and curators need to think carefully about how to care for their paper collections and preserve them for future generations.
-For advice on caring for photographs, read [our separate guide on the subject .
+Paper appears in museum collections in many forms.
+Museums need to think carefully about how to care for paper collections and preserve them for future generations.
+For advice on caring for photographs, read our separate guide.

 Threats to paper collections

 Paper can be seriously and irreparably damaged in certain conditions.

 - Environmental factors, including fluctuating relative humidity, temperature, light and air pollution

 - Materials that come into direct contact with the objects, in either storage or display